seacgroup/DAE.php/README.md

 DAE
 ===

-Data Object Envelope - A database manager / wrapper for (mysql, mssql, pqsql or other sqli-sh api)
+Data Object Envelope - A php database manager / wrapper for (mysql, mssql, pqsql or other sqli-sh api)

 I will be uploading this package as soon as I get all the header doc comments finished.